openiddict/openiddict-core/README.md

 ## Getting started

+**To implement a custom OpenID Connect server using OpenIddict, read [Getting started](https://documentation.openiddict.com/guides/getting-started/)**.

+**Samples demonstrating how to use OpenIddict with the different OAuth 2.0/OpenID Connect flows** can be found in the [dedicated repository](https://github.com/openiddict/openiddict-samples).

 **Developers looking for a simple and turnkey solution are strongly encouraged to use [OrchardCore and its OpenID module](https://docs.orchardcore.net/en/latest/docs/reference/modules/OpenId/)**, which is based on OpenIddict, comes with sensible defaults and offers a built-in management GUI to easily register OpenID client applications.

-**To implement a custom OpenID Connect server using OpenIddict, read [Getting started](https://documentation.openiddict.com/guides/getting-started.html)**.

-**Samples demonstrating how to use OpenIddict with the different OAuth 2.0/OpenID Connect flows** can be found in the [dedicated repository](https://github.com/openiddict/openiddict-samples).
+**Looking to integrate with a SAML2P Identity Provider (IDP) or Service Provider (SP)?** Rock Solid Knowledge, a sponsor of OpenIddict, is developing a range of identity components to enhance your OpenIddict solution.
+The first of these is their popular [SAML2P component](https://www.openiddictcomponents.com/?utm_source=openiddictgithubmain&utm_campaign=openiddict).

 --------------